Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of the proposed NC-GNN model on real benchmarks.
 In particular, we consider widely used datasets from TUDatasets~\citep{Morris2020TU}, Open Graph Benchmark (OGB)~\citep{hu2020open}, and GNN Benchmark~\citep{dwivedi2020benchmarking}.
 These datasets are from various domains and cover different tasks over graphs, including graph classification and node classification.
 Thus, they can provide a comprehensive evaluation of our method.
-Note that certain datasets in these benchmarks, such as REDDIT-BINARY and ogbg-molhiv, do not have many edges among neighbors (\emph{i.e.}, Avg. \textit{\#Message}$_\textit{NC}$ $< 0.2$).
-In this case, our NC-GNN model will almost reduce to the GIN model and thus perform nearly the same as GIN.
-Hence, we omit such datasets in our results.
+Note that certain datasets in these benchmarks, such as MUTAG, PTC, and NCI1, do not have many edges among neighbors (\emph{i.e.}, Avg. \textit{\#Message}$_\textit{NC}$ $< 0.2$).
+In this case, our NC-GNN model will almost reduce to the GIN model and thus perform nearly the same as GIN, as shown in Appendix~\ref{supp:exp_reddit}.
+Hence, we omit such datasets in our main section.
 All the used datasets and their statistics, including Avg. \textit{\#Message}$_\textit{NC}$, are summarized in Table~\ref{tab:data_statistics}, Appendix~\ref{supp:data_statistics}.
 Our implementation is based on the PyG library~\citep{Fey2019pyg}.
 The detailed model configurations and training hyperparameters of NC-GNN on each dataset are summarized in Table~\ref{tab:hyperpara}, Appendix~\ref{supp:hyperpara}.